the-grateful-ed/nft-marketplace-alchemy/INSTRUCTIONS.md

-TODO add instructions on running solhint, slither, prettier, docgen and other plugins here TODO replace docgen with dodoc?
+TODO add instructions on running solhint, slither, prettier, dodoc and other plugins